What is an Outreach Run?

 - Clothing: Try to collect all the essentials (coats, pants, shirts), but don’t forget socks, underwear, knit hats (men’s and women’s), gloves, and scarves.
 Socks, especially wool socks in the winter, are extremely popular!

 - Toiletries: The most effective and easiest way to distribute toiletries is to make up small kits of unused hotel toiletries or travel-sized products.
 If you are coming from your hometown, call your local hotels seeking donations.
+Please consider including a number of feminine hygiene products for women encountered during a run.
+Male and Female condoms are another optional item worth including.

 - Blankets or sleeping bags